Plot: I’ll explain in a second, I promise.

-Nina has an active imagination and she’ll just talk about things until something triggers her thinking about something related to water or something around her with remind her of water.
+Nina has an active imagination, and she’ll just talk about things until something triggers her thinking about something related to water or something around her will remind her of water.
 Like this guy totally realistically pouring this bottle of water into this cup.

 Several reviewers have said they dislike this show for its potty humor, but outside of water=gotta pee, I didn’t see anything I would qualify as such.
 Either people are really reading into this series or I’m not getting something.

 While her parents and brother are normal…her Nana’s…a secret agent?…Superhero?…I…uh….Whenever she takes Nina on her adventure to the can, she does risky stunts and uses gadgets to get her there as quickly as possible.
 She also has an incredibly annoying catchphrase of “That’s why I always carry an umbrella!”
 Get it?
 Because her umbrella is a deus ex machina.
 It can become damn near anything.

 Her parents don’t seem to know this about Nana, even though, in the first episode, she clearly brings Nina to the roof of the train right in front of her father.
 Her father being a complete idiot is also a theme.

 Nana’s seemingly omniscient because she appears right in the nick of time anywhere Nina has a bathroom emergency, even if there’s literally no other reason for her to be there.

 This was the first problem I really noticed with the…’story’ so to speak.
 When a kid is about to burst, it’s probably not a good idea to bring them along on adrenaline-filled stunts like this.
 Just nonchalantly walking on top of a train (it’s safe because they have helmets) and then Mary Poppinsing over a gap between train cars.